bahlolab/superSTR/docs/PROCESSING.md

 superSTR follows a simple process for processing sequencing data.

-For each read within your FASTQ/BAM file, superSTR:
+For each read within your FASTQ/BAM/CRAM file, superSTR:
-1. (BAM only) Excludes any read with [SAM flag](https://samtools.github.io/hts-specs/) 256 ('secondary alignment') or 2048 ('supplementary alignment') set.
+1. (BAM/CRAM only) Excludes any read with [SAM flag](https://samtools.github.io/hts-specs/) 256 ('secondary alignment') or 2048 ('supplementary alignment') set.
 2. Compresses the read sequence with zlib.
 3. Calculates a ratio of the in-memory size of the compressed read sequence to the size of the uncompressed read sequence.
 4. If that ratio is less than the user-specified threshold, it runs mreps on the read with the default mreps parameters specified below.